SAP-samples/sme-partner-reference-application/Tutorials/51-S4HC-Integration.md

 5. Open a terminal, navigate to folder "./application/author-readings", and import both edmx files using the commands `cds import ./external_resources/S4HC_API_ENTERPRISE_PROJECT_SRV_0002.edmx --as cds` .

-    > Note: Do not use the cds import command parameter `--keep-namespace`, because this results in a cds service name "cust", which would lead to service name clashes if you import multiple ByD custom odata services.
+    > Note: Do not use the cds import command parameter `--keep-namespace`, because this results in a cds service name "cust", which would lead to service name clashes if you import multiple S/4 custom odata services.

     After running the above command `cds import ...` the file *package.json* is updated with a cds configuration referring to the remote odata services, and a folder "./srv/external" with configuration files for the remote services has been created.